mirakc/mirakc/README.md

 * `CS` and `SKY` channel types are not tested at all
   * In addition, no pay-TV channels are tested because I have no subscription for pay-TV
-* mirakc doesn't work with [BonDriver_Mirakurun] at this moment
+* mirakc doesn't work with [BonDriver_Mirakurun]
   * Use [BonDriver_mirakc] instead
   * See the issue #4 for details

 ## TODO

-* Use multiple tuners in the EPG task in order to reduce the time
+* Use multiple tuners in the EPG task in order to reduce the execution time
   * Currently, it takes about 40 minutes for collecting EIT sections of 12 GR services and 12 BS services